Emily Brontë: Adaptations

 Wuthering Heights has been adapted many times, both in the UK and elsewhere, for radio, film, stage and television.
 The earliest adaptation of the novel was a silent film in 1920, directed by A. V. Bramble.
-Actors who have portrayed Catherine Earnshaw include Juliette Binoche, Rosemary Harris and Merle Oberon, and actors who have played Heathcliff include Ralph Fiennes, Laurence Olivier and Tom Hardy.
+Actors who have portrayed Catherine Earnshaw include Merle Oberon, Anna Calder-Marshall, Juliette Binoche, and Rosemary Harris, and actors who have played Heathcliff include Sir Laurence Olivier, Timothy Dalton, Ralph Fiennes, and Tom Hardy.
 In 2025, Emma Rice premiered a stage musical adaptation of Wuthering Heights in Sydney, starring John Leader as Heathcliff.
-In 2025 it was announced that a new film adaptation was in production, directed by Emerald Fennell and starring Margot Robbie and Jacob Elordi.
+Emerald Fennell's film adaptation of Wuthering Heights, starring Margot Robbie and Jacob Elordi, premiered in 2026.

 Biographical depictions

 Numerous adaptations also exist depicting the sisters and their lives.
 The 1946 film Devotion was a highly fictionalized account of the lives of the Brontë sisters.
 In the 1973 Yorkshire Television series The Brontës of Haworth, written by Christopher Fry, Emily is played by Rosemary McHale.
 In the 2019 film How to Build a Girl, Emily and Charlotte Brontë are among the historical figures in Johanna's wall collage.
 In the 2022 film Emily, written and directed by Frances O'Connor, Emma Mackey plays the role of Emily Brontë before the publication of Wuthering Heights.
 The film mixes known biographical details with imagined situations and relationships.

-In 2017, Catherynne Valente wrote The Glass House Game, which reimagines the Brontë siblings as characters in their own version of C. S. Lewis' Narnia books.
+In 2017, Catherynne Valente wrote The Glass Town Game, which reimagines the Brontë siblings as characters in their own version of C. S. Lewis' Narnia books.
 In 2020, graphic novelist Isabel Greenberg adapted Glass Town into a graphic novel that combines the Brontës' early fiction with memoir.